singlakdeepak/CorrelToolbox/docs/Logs.md

 Therefore,
 **GFLOPS for this iteration = 23.38 GFLOPs**

-while the processor has clock frequency = 3.2 GHz and processor name is Intel Core i7.
+while the processor has clock frequency = 3.2 GHz and processor name is Intel (Haswell)Core i7.

 **Rough way for calculating GFLOPS of processor = Number of cores X Flops/Cycle X Frequency.**